A Mechanistic Analysis of Transformers for Dynamical Systems

 This excitation activates both modes and allows observation of their natural decay through damping.
 The "ground truth" system response is obtained by numerical integration using a Runge–Kutta solver (RK45) with relative and absolute tolerances set to $1e-10$ and $1e-12$, respectively, and displacement histories are recorded for subsequent model training and evaluation.

-\paragraph{Transformer Setup} The transformer model receives vector-valued inputs $\mathbf{x}_t \in \mathbb{R}^2$ across consecutive time steps, serving as historical observations for one-step-ahead prediction.
-Both full and partial observation scenarios are examined: \begin{itemize} \item \textbf{Full displacement observation:} both displacement channels $(x_1, x_2)$ are available. \item \textbf{Partial displacement observation:} only a single displacement, $x_1$, is provided. \end{itemize} In each setting, the input sequence length (context window) is varied to assess the model’s ability to reconstruct modal information from limited temporal and spatial cues.
-Within the DSF interpretation of attention~\cite{sieber2024dsf}, increasing the length of the input sequence effectively enlarges the span of the induced recursive state, allowing the attention mechanism to approximate higher-dimensional linear dynamics through delayed aggregation.
+\paragraph{Transformer Setup} The Transformer model receives vector-valued inputs $\mathbf{x}_t \in \mathbb{R}^2$ across consecutive time steps, serving as historical observations for one-step-ahead prediction.
+Both full and partial observation scenarios are examined: \begin{itemize} \item \emph{Full displacement observation:} both displacement channels $(x_1, x_2)$ are available. \item \emph{Partial displacement observation:} only a single displacement, $x_1$, is provided. \end{itemize} In each setting, the number of input tokens $n$ is varied to assess the model’s ability to reconstruct modal information from limited temporal and spatial cues.
+Increasing $n$ effectively enlarges the span of the induced recursive state, allowing the attention mechanism to approximate higher-dimensional linear dynamics through delayed aggregation.
 In this sense, the context window plays a role analogous to state augmentation in classical state--space realizations of autoregressive models.

 \paragraph{Results and Observations}